arnaudlagarde/ProjetDocker/README.md

 The project directory structure is organized as follows:

-- `web1/` and `web2/`: Dockerfile and application files for web services.
+- `web1/`: Dockerfile and application files for the first web service.
-- `db/`: Dockerfile and configuration for the database.
+- `web2/`: Dockerfile and application files for the second web service.
 - `haproxy.cfg`: HaProxy configuration file.
 - `docker-compose.yml`: Docker Compose configuration file.
 - `certs/`: Directory for SSL/TLS certificates (not included in the repository).